'Nasty', 'two-faced', 'brain dead': NATO pulls off summit despite insults

 “I spoke to Italy and they look like they are not going to go forward with that.
 I spoke to other countries, they are not going to go forward,” he said of contracts with Huawei.

-Ahead of the summit, Johnson — the British host who faces an election next week and chose to avoid making any public appearances with Trump — appealed for unity.
+Ahead of the summit, Johnson - the British host who chose to avoid making any public appearances with Trump given next week’s election - appealed for unity, saying the alliance forged in Britain had more to unite it than divide it.

-“Clearly it is very important that the alliance stays together,” he said.
-“But there is far, far more that unites us than divides us.”
+Asked about Huawei, Johnson said it was important to balance foreign investment and security, adding that Britain would not take a decision out of step with its intelligence allies.

+“We cannot prejudice our vital national security,” he said.
+“Nor can we prejudice our ability to cooperate with other vital Five Eyes security partners - and that will be the key criteria that informs our decision about Huawei.”

 Macron held his ground over his earlier criticism of NATO’s strategy, saying as he arrived that it was important for leaders to discuss issues in an open and forthright manner if they were to find solutions.